Hobet Coal Mine: Human health impacts

 In communities surrounding mountaintop removal sites, pollutants often leach into the groundwater.
 This groundwater contamination causes health concerns.
 There is a link to higher rates of disease near large-scale mining sites like Hobet mine, such as cancer and birth defects, decreased birth weight, diminished educational attainment, cardiac and pulmonary disease, and significantly decreased life expectancy.

-The now-defunct mine site contains rubble and retaining ponds that are still producing toxic runoff.
-This polluted water is in danger of affecting tributaries of the Ohio river.
-A formerly lush ecosystem, the mine site requires many years of cleanup to become a healthful environment again.
+The now-defunct mine site contains rubble and retaining ponds are leaching selenium.
+In 2016, Reuter reported:

+"On the land where the dragline first trod, there’s a slurry impoundment rather than the wildlife habitat promised by executives in the original permit."

 While the communities surrounding coal mines are in danger from environmental pollution-related diseases and infrastructure failures such as the Elk River chemical spill of 2014, mine workers themselves also contend with elevated risks of physical injury, hearing loss, and black lung disease.